List of Marvel Comics characters: N: Neutron in other media

 Neutron appears as a mini-boss in Marvel: Ultimate Alliance, voiced by James Sie.

 Nezarr the Calculator

-Nezarr the Calculator is a fictional character appearing in American comic books published by Marvel Comics.

 Nezarr the Calculator is a Celestial who is a mathematician and possesses the ability to project illusions.

 Night Thrasher

 Night Thrasher is the name of two characters appearing in American comic books published by Marvel Comics.

 Donyell Taylor

-Night Thrasher (Donyell Taylor), also known as Bandit, is a fictional character from Marvel Comics.
+Night Thrasher (Donyell Taylor), also known as Bandit, is a character from Marvel Comics.
 He first appeared in Night Thrasher (vol. 2) #3 (October 1993), and was created by Fabian Nicieza and Ken Lashley.
 Donyell is the older half-brother of Dwayne Taylor, the original Night Thrasher.

 Donyell Taylor was born after a one-night stand between his unnamed mother and Daryl Taylor, father of Dwayne Taylor.
 Daryl Taylor was a rich business man who had turned the inheritance from the deaths of his parents into a hundred times the amount he was given.
 With it he set up charitable foundations like the Taylor Foundation.
 Daryl had been married to Dwayne's mother Melody since they were 18 years old.
 Daryl met Donyell's mother while at the bar in the Fairmont Hotel in Chicago.
 Daryl paid Donyell's mother a check worth six figures to keep quiet of their affair after she revealed she was pregnant.
 Donyell resented Dwayne for having the money and the family he never had.
 Dwayne resented the notion that his life was somehow any better because he barely remembered his parents, who were murdered by Silhouette's father Andrew Chord.

 Donyell took the name Bandit and began targeting Night Thrasher's old foes to prove he was superior to Dwayne.
 Dwayne would later endure a severe beating at Bandit's hands.
 Later wanting a rematch, Bandit abducts Silhouette keeping her tied to a chair under blinding lights to lure Dwayne into a confrontation, but Dwayne wins the rematch.
 Donyell begins sleeping with Silhouette soon afterwards.
-When Night Thrasher, Silhouette, and various other members of the New Warriors are sent back in time Donyell joins Hindsight Lad, Sprocket, and his father's killer Andrew Chord in creating a new team of New Warriors to save the originals.
-The team consisted of Bandit, Hindsight Lad, Turbo, Darkhawk, Dagger, and Powerpax.
-Donyell later comes to terms with his half-brother, finding common ground during their battle against the Sphinx when the Warriors were returned to the proper time period.
+When Night Thrasher, Silhouette, and various other members of the New Warriors are sent back in time Donyell joins Hindsight, Sprocket, and his father's killer Andrew Chord in creating a new team of New Warriors to save the originals.
+Donyell later comes to terms with his half-brother, finding common ground during their battle against Sphinx.